-Peter Barry Surveyors are experienced Party Wall Surveyors with an enviable reputation for advising on all issues arising from the Party Wall etc. Act 1996.
+Peter Barry Surveyors are experienced party wall surveyors with an enviable reputation for advising on all issues arising from the Party Wall etc. Act 1996.
 If you are planning to carry out building works, including loft conversions, on your property that fall within the scope of this important piece of legislation, our expert team should be your first port of call.

-If you are planning a loft conversion, you may need to serve written Notice on your neighbours of your plans and get their written consent in respect of the planned work, under the Party Wall etc. Act 1996.
+If you are planning a loft conversion, you may need to serve written notice on your neighbours of your plans and get their written consent in respect of the planned works under the Act.

 In terms of planning a loft conversion, the following possibilities could arise:

 Typical reasons for requiring a Party Wall Notice for a loft conversion include:

 You must serve written Notice on your neighbours, giving details of the works to be carried out, at least 2 months before the proposed start of the loft conversion works.
 Construction can only begin after written consent has been obtained or a party wall award has been agreed and served on the owners.
 You are then required to comply with the award, in addition to any planning permission or Building Regulations approval, as necessary.